komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 ### Source code

-First, create an Entity class and its mapping definition:
+First, create an entity class and its mapping definition:

 ```kotlin
 data class Employee(